erwanriou/devconnector/README.md

 ## Create your keys.js

+* clone the repository
 * you first need to create a file keys.js that you will put in the config folder
+* cd config
-* in the config folder root - touch keys.js
+* touch keys.js
-* then add the folowing
+* then add the folowing content

 ```